Dr. Monique Levesque-Hartle, D.C., D.A.C.B.N.

 Doctor of Chiropractic, Licensed Acupuncturist

 Dr. Shannon has taken 100 hours of class for the chiropractic neurology program.
+He has training in Graston and guasha treatments.
 He is interested in sports and family care.
 He enjoys building long lasting relationships with his patients and the community.

 Dr. Shannon offers acupuncture treatment in addition to the other services we offer here.
 Acupuncture is good for things like...Weight Loss, Face Lifts, Infertility, Stop Smoking, High Blood Pressure, Allergies, Headaches, Stress, Pain, Fatigue, Sinus Problems, General Wellness...Among many other things.